christianverdonk/openscope/documentation/external-aircraft-feed-plan.md

 ## Proposed Tasks for Decoupling

 1. **Expose a Public Creation Interface**
+   - The `AircraftController` now provides `createAircraftWithProps(initializationProps)`.
-   - Create a method (or event) on `AircraftController` that accepts an initialization object similar to `_buildAircraftProps` and instantiates an `AircraftModel` without relying on `SpawnPatternModel`.
+     Pass an initialization object equivalent to the output of `_buildAircraftProps` and the controller will instantiate and add a new `AircraftModel` without any dependency on `SpawnPatternModel`.
 2. **Design External Feed Parser**
    - Build a module to parse external data into the initialization format.
 This parser should validate required fields and convert coordinates into the simulation's position model.
 3. **Separate Spawn Scheduling**